matyalatte/Texconv-Custom-DLL/batch_files/README.md

 ## 0. Requirements
 - Visual Studio 2022 (need cmake tools)

 ## 1-a.
-Build .exe with Batch Files
+Build .dll with Batch Files
 You can build texconv.dll with batch files.<br>
 The steps are as follows.